 Friendships of the good are friendships based on mutual respect, admiration, and appreciation for the qualities each of you brings to the relationship.
 These may begin as a function of propinquity, shared interests, or shared life stage, but the spark between the two friends is lit and the opportunity for increasing mutual self-disclosure and connection is harvested.

 In a friendship of the good, you value who that friend actually is, strengths and weaknesses alike, and there is sufficient trust between the two that the relationship’s quality and depth outshine those of other types of friendship.
 These relationships endure and are fed by the mutuality of the esteem and appreciation between the true friends – even if the time between meetings stretches into months or years.

 So, How Many Close Friends Do You Truly Need?

-Data from a brand new study (Degges-White, in review) of adults from their thirties to their seventies makes it clear that the number of close friends we need to feel that we have enough is somewhere between three and five.
+Research suggests that the number of close friends we need to feel that we have enough is somewhere between three and five.
 Not only that, but adults with four or five friends enjoy the highest levels of life satisfaction and those with three close friends are not far behind.
 And if you have one person who considers you their best friend, the satisfaction you enjoy in life is significantly higher than those who don’t.
 So, bear in mind that being there for others and holding a valued friendship place in another’s life can absolutely positively influence your own level of well-being.